zowe/docs-site/README.md

 ```
 - Create pull request and merge the new version entry change into `master` branch.
 After build, the latest version of documentation website will have a `Versions` dropdown with options to switch to `v0.9.x` documentation.

-Now you have two documentation threads:
+Now we have two documentation threads:

 - **master**: this is the main thread, same as before.
 Changes added to this branch will be automatically published to `/latest` path.
 - **v0.9.x**: this is the legacy version v0.9.x thread.
 Any changes added to this branch will be automatically published to `/v0-9-x` path.

-As time goes, you may have multiple legacy versions.
-You can still go back to version branch to make changes, fix errors.
+As time goes, we may have multiple legacy versions.
+We can still go back to version branch to make changes, fix errors.